ICOs

 ICOs are subject to different regulatory considerations, which entails legal uncertainties.

-Due to the unregulated nature of ICOs, there is a higher risk of fraud and fraudulent projects.
+Because of the unregulated nature of ICOs, there is a higher risk of fraud and fraudulent projects.

-This information serves as a general guideline and cannot replace individual tax advice from our experts.
-The tax treatment may vary depending on your specific situation and the current tax regulations.
-It is strongly recommended that you contact our lawyers to clarify your personal tax situation and comply with the legal requirements.
+This information serves as general guidelines and cannot replace individual tax advice from our experts.
+Tax treatment may vary depending on your specific situation and current tax regulations.
+It is highly recommended that you contact our lawyers to clarify your personal tax situation and meet legal requirements.